maartinpii/gcp-ddns-cmd/README.md

-## Dynamic DNS using Apache Libcloud
+## Dynamic DNS as a remote command using Apache Libcloud
 Simple implementation of DDNS for GCP based developed in python.

 Core Components: